adiafora/measure/README.md

     // or
     timeDd();
 ```
 You can continue to call one of the information output methods.
-You can also restart the counter by calling the start() method.
+You can also restart the counter by calling the timeStart() method.

 License
 -----------------------------------